hackergrrl/exrot/README.md

 - `opts.sfx` (boolean) - whether to play a camera shutter sound effect on when finished.
+- `opts.interactive` (boolean) - whether to bring up an Electron window with a live video feed that the user can click on to take a snapshot.

 `cb` is a callback that will be called with `cb(err, data)`, where `data` is a `Buffer` of raw PNG data.